IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_tekton_pipeline_trigger.html.markdown

 Review the argument reference that you can specify for your resource.

 * `cron` - (Optional, String) Only needed for timer triggers.
-Cron expression for timer trigger.
+Cron expression that indicates when this trigger will activate.
+Maximum frequency is every 5 minutes.
+The string is based on UNIX crontab syntax: minute, hour, day of month, month, day of week.
+Example: 0 *_/2 * * * - every 2 hours.
   * Constraints: The maximum length is `253` characters.
 The minimum length is `5` characters.
 The value must match regular expression `/^(\\*|([0-9]|1[0-9]|2[0-9]|3[0-9]|4[0-9]|5[0-9])|\\*\/([0-9]|1[0-9]|2[0-9]|3[0-9]|4[0-9]|5[0-9])) (\\*|([0-9]|1[0-9]|2[0-3])|\\*\/([0-9]|1[0-9]|2[0-3])) (\\*|([1-9]|1[0-9]|2[0-9]|3[0-1])|\\*\/([1-9]|1[0-9]|2[0-9]|3[0-1])) (\\*|([1-9]|1[0-2])|\\*\/([1-9]|1[0-2])) (\\*|([0-6])|\\*\/([0-6]))$/`.
 * `enabled` - (Optional, Boolean) Flag whether the trigger is enabled.
 If omitted the trigger is enabled by default.
   * Constraints: The default value is `true`.